Rakshikakadu/Weather-App/README.md

 /forecast-summary: Returns a summary of the weather forecast.
 /hourly-forecast: Returns hourly forecast data.

+#Swagger UI

+To access the Swagger UI for API documentation, navigate to http://localhost:8087/swagger-ui/index.html.

 ##Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.